 Write your example in the comments.

-Concession allows you to make complex but natural sentences in your Speaking e.g.
+You can use ‘although’ to show concession and make complex but natural sentences in your IELTS Speaking Test e.g.

 Part 1/2 Questions about yourself

 - ‘Although I’ve lived there for a long time, I don’t have many friends’.

 - ‘Even though I’ve never been to Japan, I can speak Japanese really well’.